 Slow performance in Salesforce and the slow page loading speed can be frustrating for users and might cause a drain on business resources.
 Salesforce is a heavyweight in the market, and any problems with the platform can affect thousands of users.
-There can be many factors that affect the load speed and for any company, it can be extremely difficult to keep a check on it at all times.
+There can be many factors that affect the load speed and salesforce performance for any company, it can be extremely difficult to keep a check on it at all times.

 Companies these days highly rely on Salesforce to keep their business moving forward.
-This makes it important for IT teams to watch for the performance issues that could arise or might already be occurring and come up with a way to respond and fix the issue before they impact company operations and ultimately affect the business.
+This makes it important for IT teams to watch for the Salesforce issues that could arise or might already be occurring and come up with a way to respond and fix the issue before they impact company operations and ultimately affect the business.

-We have listed the top five problems that can cause performance issues and slow down the load speed.
+We have listed the top five problems that can cause Salesforce performance issues and slow down the load speed.

 Usually, when a SaaS application like Salesforce is slow, many organizations think of investing more in bandwidth.
 Although this is a real problem, before you upgrade the bandwidth, the IT staff needs to find whether this is the problem holding back the Salesforce performance.

 For many companies, getting more bandwidth is not going to be a solution for making Salesforce faster or perform better.
 What is needed here is getting higher quality bandwidth.
-Web applications are TCP-based, and with any small amounts of packet loss, there will be a great impact on its performance.
+Web applications are TCP-based, and with any small amounts of packet loss, there will be a great impact on their performance.
 This is the reason that many big companies upgrade from residential to business-class suites to ensure better equipment, tighter tolerances, and less chance of packet loss for web applications.

-One way to solve this issue is to set up a separate, guest wireless network for all tablets and other mobile devices your workforce is using.
+One way to solve this issue is to set up a separate guest wireless network for all tablets and other mobile devices your workforce is using.
 This will prevent them from going on the regular internal network.
 This will help you allocate bandwidth to each network separately.
 It will allow you to control how much capacity is available to different devices.

 Salesforce users have many plugins within their Salesforce instance, each of which can help or hurt the overall end-user experience.
-These third-party plugins are responsible for the majority of data transfer, which the users use for lead sourcing, sales, marketing, and accounting capabilities.
+These third-party plugins are responsible for most data transfer, which the users use for lead sourcing, sales, marketing, and accounting capabilities.

-All these are the common fundamental areas that your IT team can monitor to locate, avoid and resolve Salesforce performance issues.
-Even if you hadn’t faced any such issue yet, you need to make sure the entire underlying infrastructure of Salesforce Lightning is capable of delivering a quality experience.
+All these are the common fundamental areas that your IT team can monitor to locate, avoid and resolve Salesforce issues.
+But these are not all the situations that might cause a decrease in Salesforce performance and load speed.
+There can be other reasons as well, like excessive field count or using related lists that can be bulky.
+Even if you haven’t faced any such issue yet, you need to ensure the entire underlying infrastructure of Salesforce Lightning can deliver a quality experience.